wordswords/dotfiles/notes/TESTING.md

 ## Psychological barriers in learning to test properly

-One of the biggest myths in the software industry is that testing is not a skilled career.
+One of the biggest myths in the software industry is that testing is not a skilled activity.
 Anyone CAN test, sure, but testing well takes knowledge and practice, and that is not learned through normal software development.

 This is actually a huge problem for the industry, as software managers will